pbutland/resume/index.md

 ### <img src="images/woolworths_group_logo.jpeg" alt="Woolworths Group" width="40" style="vertical-align:middle; margin-right:8px;"/> Woolworths Group (2021) – Software Developer
 Remote
-- Led the migration of a legacy SAP/Java application to a modern microservices architecture using Java (SpringBoot), Node.js, and React, improving maintainability and scalability.
+- Helped lead the migration of a legacy SAP/Java application to a modern microservices architecture using Java (SpringBoot), Node.js, and React, improving maintainability and scalability.
 - Orchestrated the deployment of a Kubernetes cluster in Azure using Terraform and Jenkins, managing the transition from AWS and ensuring high availability and security.
 - Analysed and optimised Aurora RDS MySQL performance for high-traffic retail events, implementing tuning strategies that reduced query times and improved system resilience.